obspy/obspy/obspy/win/README.txt

 Overview
 --------
-DataMark read support for ObsPy.
+WIN read support for ObsPy.

-This module provides read support for DataMark data format.
+This module provides read support for Win data format (as written by the Datamark dataloggers).
 This module is based on the code of Adolfo Inza and Philippe Lesage of the "Géophysique des volcans" team of the "Institut des Sciences de la Terre de l'Université de Savoie", France.